bchcohenlab/academic-kickstart/content/authors/peter-mcmanus/_index.md

 - Group 2
 ---

-Peter recently graduated with a Bachelor's Degree in Cognitive Neuroscience from Washington University in St. Louis.
-He has a keen interest in understanding brain composition and functional network abnormalities in different neurodevelopmental and neurodegenerative disorders.
-Aiming to be a physician-scientis, he hopes to work at the intersection of research and medicine and help to invesitgate viable teatment methods to remedy various neurological disorders.
-Along with being an avid reader, Peter enjoys being outside and likes to golf and hike in his spare time.
+Peter recently graduated (in May 2020) with a Bachelor’s Degree in Cognitive Neuroscience from Washington University in St. Louis.
+He has a keen interest in understanding brain composition and functional network abnormalities present in different neurodevelopmental and neurodegenerative disorders.
+His previous undergraduate research experiences include investigating brain changes induced by mindfulness meditation and the neural mechanisms of spatial navigation in healthy and aging cohorts; these projects sparked a general interest in conducting neuroscientific research with clinical relevance and/or therapeutic potential.

+In the future, he plans to attend medical school and eventually engage in patient care, translational research efforts, or both.
+Along with being an avid reader, he likes to golf, play basketball, and hike in his spare time.